Menu Close

 Look after yourself

 It’s important to allow yourself time to process your grief, but don’t forget to take care of yourself.
 Keep socialising, stay active and engage in hobbies to take your mind off the pain and take care of your body.
-Prioritising your physical health—such as maintaining a balanced diet, spending time outdoors, getting regular exercise and ensuring adequate sleep—can help you prevent burnout and significantly improve your ability to cope with grief.
+Ignoring your wellbeing can lead to burnout, so make sure you get enough sleep, maintain healthy eating habits and spend time outdoors daily for a walk.

 Practical matters might come up after a loved one’s passing.
 Plan ahead for important dates and manage your stress levels to prevent the return of grief symptoms.